jfsp/pqc-monitor/HANDOVER.md

-  UPDATE (post-1.9.1): on the production DB the malformed values were NOT in `dns_enum` blobs (that DB had 0 such blobs) but in the `domain` PRIMARY-KEY column of real rows — `5 smtp.bde.es`, `20 mail01.bancaditalia.it`, even `primary DNS domain`.
+  UPDATE (post-1.9.1): on the production DB the malformed values were NOT in `dns_enum` blobs (that DB had 0 such blobs) but in the `domain` PRIMARY-KEY column of real rows — `5 smtp.domain.org`, `20 mail01.otherdomain.org`, even `primary DNS domain`.
 The script now ALSO repairs the `domain` column across all 7 domain-keyed tables (raw_scans, assessments, ct_queries, ct_certificates, domain_extra, roadmaps, domain_organisations): RENAME → normalised FQDN; MERGE (drop the